-Supported video formats are highly dependent on the platform, as well as the video specific features (e.g. setting the playing rate that may or may not be supported, or may behave differently).
+Supported audio and video formats are highly dependent on the platform, as well as media specific features (e.g. setting the playing rate that may or may not be supported, or may behave differently).

 The following message is accepted by the SVG components (types svg | svgf).

 - animate: start or stop the svg animation (provided the SVG is animated).
 The parameter is a boolean value (default is 0).

 - animated: a get parameter only: returns whether the svg is animated or not.

 Note: SVG objects are rendered using the Qt SVG Renderer and suffer the Qt limitations.
 For example and with Qt 5.5, xlinks are not supported.

 Rectangles (type rect) accept a radius message that can be used to draw rounded rectangles.

 - radius: followed by 2 values that specify the radius on the x and y axis (default is 0 0).
 The values express a percentage of the object dimensions, thus the value's range is [0, 100].